 Cheryl King Writes Things

-My new coloring books feature 50 unique designs created for teachers, dyslexics, writers, book lovers, and introverts.
-And I’ve just added a new one for menopausal women!
-That’s right, ladies.
+My grown-up coloring book set is growing!
+They each feature 50 unique designs created for teachers, dyslexics, writers, book lovers, introverts, menopausal women, and boy moms.
 Get ready to read, color, and laugh.
-All six are available on Amazon, or from right here on my website (in the Books section).
+All seven are available on Amazon, or from right here on my website (in the Books section).

 “I don’t need an alarm clock.
 My ideas wake me.” — Ray Bradbury